killmaster/killmaster.github.io/collections/_posts/2020-02-29-prison-break.md

 ``G3OQD;1
 ```

-Had we googled `G3OQD;1` we would have been pointed out to SSTV.
+Had we googled `G3OQD;1` we would have been pointed out to SSTV. [](https://pixels.camp/mjamado)

+[mjamado](https://pixels.camp/mjamado) actually noticed this at the time, but I didn't notice it while during the challenge, nor while writing this.
+Sorry.

 Also,